The Thin Man Series title image

 In this Retrospective, each one of the Thin Man films is written about from a historical and critical viewpoint, but in effect these are appreciations.
 The articles and reviews were primarily informed by Charles Tranberg’s The Thin Man Films: Murder Over Cocktails, Myrna Loy’s autobiography Being and Becoming, and Charles Francisco’s biography Gentleman: The William Powell Story.
 A complete listing of the resources used can be found below.
 With any luck, this showcase will either heighten your already deep appreciation for these indisputable classics, or expose you to something great you never knew was out there.
 Once you’ve seen them, you’ll never forget them.

-Click the poster to read the essay:
+Click the links below to read the reviews:

 Bibliography: